jansteinfeld/jmleIRT/README.md

   during the estimation process.
 This adjustment prevents infinite log-odds for perfect or zero scores, ensuring finite item difficulty and ability estimates.
 It also helps alleviate bias related to extreme response patterns by smoothing the estimation.
+The adjustment is controlled by the argument `eps` in `jmle_estimation()`.
+When `eps > 0`, a small positive constant is used to regularize extreme response patterns; when `eps = 0` (default), persons with all 0 or all 1 responses are excluded from the iterative updates and assigned ±Inf afterward.

+- **Simple post-hoc bias correction:** The option `bias_correction = TRUE` in `jmle_estimation()` applies a simple finite-sample scaling of item difficulties (factor (I − 1)/I) as a fast bias-reduction heuristic.

+- **Analytical bias correction:** The function `biasCorrection()` applies a separate, more elaborate first-order analytic correction based on score and information terms for person and item parameters.
-- **Analytical bias correction:** This approach involves modifying the item difficulty estimates based on theoretical bias expressions derived from asymptotic expansions or minimum divergence estimators.
+  This approach involves modifying the item difficulty estimates based on theoretical bias expressions derived from asymptotic expansions or minimum divergence estimators.
 It aims to reduce the structural bias inherent in the JMLE estimates as described in psychometric literature (e.g., Bertoli Barsotti & Punzo, 2012; Lando & Bertoli Barsotti, 2014).

 In combination, the epsilon adjustment promotes numerical stability and improved bias behavior at the estimation level, while analytical bias correction provides targeted, theoretically grounded refinement of item parameter estimates to enhance overall accuracy and robustness of the JMLE algorithm.

+## Bias correction modes

+The `jmleIRT` package offers three levels of bias correction for the JMLE estimates, controlled by the argument `bias_correction` in `jmle_estimation()`:

+- **`"none"`**: Plain JMLE without any bias correction.
+This is the classical joint ML estimator and is useful as a baseline, but is known to be biased in finite samples.

+- **`"simple"`**: A fast finite-sample adjustment that rescales item difficulties by a factor $(I - 1)/I$, where $I$ is the number of items.
+This provides a quick reduction of the small-sample bias in item parameters.

+- **`"analytic"`**: A first-order analytical bias correction based on score and information terms for persons and items.
+Internally, `jmle_estimation(..., bias_correction = "analytic")` first computes the JMLE solution and then calls `biasCorrection()` to obtain corrected parameters.
+The result object contains both the raw JMLE (`theta`, `beta`) and the analytically corrected estimates (`theta_analytic`, `beta_analytic`).

+- Use `"none"` for didactic purposes and to reproduce classical JMLE results.

+- Use `"simple"` for ‘quick, low-cost bias reduction’ in item difficulties.

+- Use `"analytic"` when sample size is moderate to large (N \>\> I) and bias in both person and item parameters is a concern.

+## Person ability estimates: JMLE vs WLE

+By default, `jmle_estimation()` returns joint ML person estimates `theta`.
+For reporting individual abilities, **Warm’s Weighted Likelihood Estimates (WLE)** often have better bias properties.

+- Set `estimatewle = TRUE` in `jmle_estimation()` to obtain WLEs in `fit$wle_estimate`.
+- The joint ML estimates (`fit$theta`) are primarily useful for calibration and comparison with other Rasch estimation methods.

+The object returned by `jmle_estimation()` also contains approximate standard errors for person and item parameters (`se_theta`, `se_beta`), computed from the observed information at the final JMLE solution.

 ## Package Features